KINGSABRI/nipper_parser/lib/nipper_parser/parsers/README.md

 A DISA STIG compliance audit against specific STIG checklist.

 **STIG Compliance Section Contains:**
-- Introduction                  [not yet implemented - PR is welcome]
+- Introduction..................[not yet implemented - PR is welcome]
-- Compliance Observations list  [not yet implemented - PR is welcome]
+- Compliance Observations list..[not yet implemented - PR is welcome]
-- Conclusions                   [not yet implemented - PR is welcome]
+- Conclusions...................[not yet implemented - PR is welcome]
-- Recommendations               [not yet implemented - PR is welcome]
+- Recommendations...............[not yet implemented - PR is welcome]

 #### Usage